Cruz Azul: 1968–1980: Golden era and domestic dominance

-Miguel Marín at his farewell match on 6 June 1981, held at the Estadio Azteca against Guadalajara.
+Miguel Marín at his farewell match on 6 June 1981, held at Estadio Azteca against Guadalajara.
 Regarded as one of Cruz Azul's greatest icons of the 1970s, Marín was instrumental in the club's golden era success.

 During the 1968–69 season, under the direction of Cárdenas, Cruz Azul won its first Copa México title, first Primera División championship, and first CONCACAF Champions' Cup.
 This achievement made the club the first team in both Mexico and the CONCACAF region to win all three major titles—commonly referred to as a continental treble—within five years of joining the top division.

 In the 1969–70 Primera División season, Cruz Azul finished second on the general standings.

 Later that year, on 15 December, the club was awarded the 1970 CONCACAF Champions' Cup after Saprissa and Transvaal withdrew from the tournament's second phase due to financial constraints.

 Between 1970 and 1980, Cruz Azul established an era of dominance by winning six league titles—four under Cárdenas and two under Ignacio Trelles—becoming one of the most successful Mexican clubs of the decade.
 Led by legendary goalkeeper Miguel Marín, who made his final appearance for the club in a testimonial match against Guadalajara in June 1981, the team earned the nickname La Máquina ("The Machine") in reference to its consistent performances and playing style.

-On 18 December 1976, long-serving club president Guillermo Álvarez Macías died of a heart attack at the age of 56 while awaiting a meeting with President José López Portillo.
+On 18 December 1976, long-serving club president Guillermo Álvarez Macías died of a heart attack at the age of 56 while awaiting a meeting with president José López Portillo.

-1981–1997: First major drought and struggles
+1981–1996: First major drought and struggles

 Cruz Azul's 1993–94 season squad.

 Throughout the 1980s, Cruz Azul consistently qualified for the league playoffs but did not win another league championship, beginning a 17-year title drought despite continued investment and a strong squad.
 In 1988, Guillermo Héctor Álvarez Cuevas, the son of the late Guillermo Álvarez Macías, became general manager of Cooperativa La Cruz Azul and president of the club.
-Under his leadership, Cruz Azul pursued high-profile signings, including striker Carlos Hermosillo, who had come through América’s youth system and played for the senior team earlier in his career before joining Cruz Azul in 1991.
+Under his leadership, Cruz Azul pursued high-profile signings, including striker Carlos Hermosillo, who had come through América's youth system and played for the senior team earlier in his career before joining Cruz Azul in 1991.
 Initially met with skepticism, Hermosillo became a leading figure in the team, finishing as the league's top scorer in three consecutive seasons: 1993–94 (27 goals), 1994–95 (35 goals), and 1995–96 (26 goals).
 In the 1994–95 season, the club finished third in the league's overall standings and reached their first league final in six years, where they were defeated 3–1 on aggregate by Necaxa.